ibm-cloud-docs/virtual-servers/vsi_downgrading_port_speeds.md

 3. In the **Overview** tab, go to **Network details.**
 4. Select the drop-down menu in **Speed** (for either public or private network) to downgrade or disconnect the port speed.

-When you change port speeds or disconnecting your ports for any reason, you must manually change the server itself.
+When you change port speeds or disconnect your ports for any reason, you must manually change the server itself.
 {: tip}